-Administrative and academic process
+Administrative and academic standards

-- They must be separated from each other; an administrative committee or a finance office and an academic committee.
+• They must be separated from each other; an administrative committee or a finance office and an academic committee.
 This is done to avoid conflicts of interest.
-The one who makes the qualification for the degree, should not intervene in the collections. - For tuition and cost see the Finance section.
+The one who makes the qualification for the degree, should not intervene in the collections.